kamalmohan217/Kubernetes-Networking/README.md

 ![image](https://github.com/kamalmohan217/Kubernetes-Networking/assets/128888356/136bd1af-8ec8-4350-b3f0-8ec0aa1fa985)
 From the alpine container we did curl to the localhost and we saw the home page for nginx.
 ![image](https://github.com/kamalmohan217/Kubernetes-Networking/assets/128888356/8027c8f4-8e6a-4659-a132-471387f51822)
+#### Pod to Pod Communication
+**In kubernetes each pod has a unique IP address.
+When communication happens between the pods then it will happen over the IP address assign to the pod.
+The traffic flows from eth0 of Pod1 to eth0 of Pod2 through the virtual bridge network.**